At a Glance

 Due to continued growth in the School, we are seeking to appoint a Lecturer in Finance (Teaching Focused) to contribute to the delivery and ongoing development of our undergraduate and postgraduate finance programmes.
 You will teach across a range of modules in finance, both in-person and through distance learning, while supervising student dissertations and supporting curriculum innovation in a research-informed teaching environment.

-You will also contribute to the School’s scholarship agenda through various outputs and engagement activities.
-The role involves programme design, student support, quality assurance, and academic leadership.
-There are opportunities to participate in enterprise initiatives and external collaborations, providing a platform for impactful contributions in finance education and enhancing the School’s profile nationally and internationally.
+As part of your role, you will also contribute to the School’s scholarship agenda through a variety of outputs and engagement activities.
+You’ll be involved in programme design, student support, quality assurance, and academic leadership.
+With opportunities to participate in enterprise initiatives and external collaborations, this post offers a platform for delivering meaningful impact in the field of finance education while enhancing the School’s national and international profile.

 About You